About Bev Hogue and her Beluxe art

 After a few years of design school and commercial illustration work, she was inspired to create a series of blue portraits of imaginary women.
 The work went international in 1999, when a Montreal art patron invited her into a New Millennium volume bound for libraries of The Tate, Uffizi and Sorbonne.
 Bev Hogue has exhibited from New York to Chicago, California to Chiang Mai, and her “Blue or Nothing” portraits of women and wildlife are in a number of large private collections.She now works out of a studio close to where she grew up, in the village of Fonthill in the heart of the Niagara wine belt.

 With a strong illustration style and dynamic visual presence, it seems natural that her work would be welcomed into the fashion world.
 Global fashion force Iron Fist of Los Angeles collaborated with Bev Hogue to create a line of her BELUXE brand clothing and shoes that were featured in Juxtapoz Magazine.
 Through other partnerships with her Beluxe Inc. company, her art images adorn jewelry, skateboards, device skins and even bowling balls.
-She is particularly proud to be contributing art this season to a special edition of Legends Estate wine to benefit Women's Place.
+Bev is particularly proud to be collaborating with Pretty Fierce on a line of yoga gear.